zimmski/tavor/README.md

 		s.nose = false
 	}

-	// Check if there is room for the smiley mouth if cur > pars.DataLen {
+	// Validate if there is room for the smiley mouth if cur > pars.DataLen {
 		return cur, []error{&token.ParserError{
 			Message: "No room for the smiley mouth",